ivanorman/Xu-Lab-Helper/README.md

 - `data/samples` and `outputs/images` are excluded from git commits but kept as folders.
 - For a clean rebuild, remove contents of `outputs/schema_records` and `outputs/index_schema`.
 - Avoid running from synced cloud directories; use a local path instead.

+---

+## Workspace prompt

+Lucien’s behavior and tool use can be customized with a workspace prompt.
+A pre-written prompt is included in `configs/`.
+To use it:

+1. Open Lucien’s workspace setup panel.
+2. Copy the contents of the prompt file from `configs/`.
+3. Paste it into the workspace prompt field in Lucien.
+4. Save and restart Lucien for the settings to take effect.